itantik/react-async-cases/README.md

 `useCase` and `useCaseState` returns a `run` function.
 React component can call this `run` function to execute the case.

-Internally, the `run` function creates an instance of the `Case` object using its factory method, then calls the `execute` function with arguments passed to `run` function, and finally returns the `Result` object.
+Internally, the `run` function creates an instance of the `Case` object using its factory method, then calls the `execute` function with arguments passed to `run` function, and finally returns an instance of `Result` type.

 Additionally, the `useCaseState` hook returns a `state` object, so the component can monitor the state of the async process.